Jan 9 • 1HR 40M

 Lars Doucet - 00:35:04:

-Right, so this is Ricardo's law front, right?
-And there's a section on in the book with a bunch of illustrations you can show.
-And so the issue is that we can't make more land, right?
-And so you might be like, well, there's plenty of land in Nevada, but the point is there's only so much land in Manhattan.
+So this is Ricardo's law of rent.
+And there's a section in the book with a bunch of illustrations you can show.
+The issue is that we can't make more land, right?
+You might be like, “Well, there's plenty of land in Nevada.”
+But the point is there's only so much land in Manhattan.

 Dwarkesh Patel - 00:35:19: